ruimarnjr/fruity-pairs/README.md

 ![Win game](https://github.com/ruimarnjr/fruity-pairs/blob/main/assets/images/wingame-message.png)

+## Technologies Used

+- [HTML](https://en.wikipedia.org/wiki/HTML5) - To create a website
+- [CSS](https://en.wikipedia.org/wiki/CSS) - To style the website.
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - The create the logic of the game

 ## Testing

 - I have played the game several times and I can assure that all the features implemented work.